-Why is the traditional retainer for PR services being replaced by a project fee?
+Why is a project fee replacing the traditional retainer for PR services?

-A retainer was the traditional way to hire a PR consultancy.
-Today many companies are looking for a different kind of PR service which is more like a promotional communications service.
-It comes under the umbrella of Marketing and is closely allied with Content Marketing and Digital Marketing.
+Today, companies are looking for a PR service which is more like a promotional communications service.
+This kind of PR is closely allied with Content Marketing and Digital Marketing.

 The client company usually makes a marketing plan based around announcements, product launches and trade shows.
 They may make a content plan as well.
 If the marketing department plans these in detail the PR consultant can also plan their work and cost it fairly accurately.
 In my case, I can estimate the cost of clients’ projects so my consultancy works on project fees not retainers.

 A freelance PR consultant can work flexibly, but the work is more effective if there is some continuity.
 A PR can work more effectively when he or she has a warm relationship with the right editors.
 They also get to know their clients’ business and market very well.
 The consultant will also become acquainted with the company’s leaders, and all this means the work will go much better.

 It is not usually efficient to issue a single press release, for several reasons.
 Issuing one press release is a like running one advertisement.
 People see it and soon forget.
 If a company wants to build brand awareness, it is better to run a longer campaign that will create greater impact and recall.
 A series of releases in a campaign will be more effective, and we can arrange it on a project basis.

 There is another, more subtle reason why an ongoing relationship with a consultancy works better.
 When you begin working with journalists, you realise that the relationship with editors is not a one-way street.
 We send them news material, but they may also contact us with requests when they need information.
 They may have questions that your executives can answer, or they may be looking for photographs.
 If you have a regular arrangement with your PR consultancy, you are likely to benefit from these extra opportunities to provide interviews, case studies and images.